Probably-Jay/Probably-Jay.github.io/docs/_posts/2023-06-18-Isometric-Exercise.md

 with a single input moving the player (a point of light) up and down a single strip of LEDs.
 The controller being an old spring doorstop, apparently inspired by a video of a cat playing with one.

+{% include gallery id="photo1" %}

 Baumgarten managed to squeeze a huge amount of interaction out of this incredibly simple set-up.
+Playing with this one dimensional character, we wondered how a game like this would look in first person.
+And so the idea for Isometric Exercise was born.

+We settled on a 2D character exploring our 3D world.
+Our character would view a single 1D slice of the world, much as we view a 2D plane, gaining depth perception from perspective and context clues.
+We took this band of pixels and stretched them across the whole screen, and the results... were really quite good.

+{% include gallery id="photo2" caption="The first frames of Isometric Exercise" %}

+It's surprisingly readable.
+To my eyes at least.
+You can see an opening between two walls that stretches off into another room, which contains some large red object.